OSU-BEE/Ecological-Engineering-Handbook/content/.ipynb_checkpoints/Introduction-and-Organization-checkpoint.md

 ## Topics

-This handbook is divided into four primary sections, as follows:
+This handbook is divided into four primary sections, as outlined below.
+Navigation to these sections is accomplished using the menu on the left of the screen.

 ### Getting Started
 This section introduces some basic concepts around engineering design, including: